-On the freight side, the literature ^(8, 9) shows that the effective adoption of in-vehicle transportation technology is accompanied by a system of regulation.
+On the freight side, the literature (Hassall et al. 2003) shows that the effective adoption of in-vehicle transportation technology is accompanied by a system of regulation.
 Government often provides policy guidance to allow industry to make decisions to invest in technology.
-Significant productivity gains can be achieved from government-supported performance-based standards for trucks which allow trucker to more-flexibly respond to business needs.
+Significant productivity gains can be achieved from government-supported performance-based standards for trucks that allow truckers to respond more flexibly to business needs.

-Table 6.2 provides a summary of the key strategies for the examples presented in this section.
+Table 6.2 provides a summary of the key strategies for examples presented in this section.
 Note that all the strategies within this category are essential for managing the sources of congestion.

-Agencies need to monitor travel-time reliability problems as they arise and to prepare to respond.
+Agencies need to monitor travel time reliability problems as they arise and to prepare to respond.
 Problems can be addressed by tracking travel trends, identifying innovative solutions, and acting to implement those solutions.
-Smart use of resources, driven by good information and the ability to decide and act, are all parts of the solution.
-Agencies may wish to make a case for increasing transportation funding levels that promote economic development and safety.
-Agencies may also train and elevate a new cadre of professionals who are focused on service quality, system management and technology innovation.
+Smart